Courage-1984/Dataset-Forge/docs/troubleshooting.md

 - For monitoring/analytics issues, check the logs in the ./logs/ directory.
 - If tests fail, ensure your environment matches the requirements and all dependencies are installed.

+## Test Failures

+- If you encounter a failing test, check for function signature mismatches, especially with parallel utilities that pass extra kwargs (e.g., play_audio).
+- Ensure all monkeypatches and fixtures match the expected types and return values.

 ---

 For further help, see [usage.md](usage.md) or contact the project maintainer.